sybrew/the-seo-framework/readme.txt

 			* If the title is unbranded, WordPress will replace the title.
 			* No one should make use of this feature.
 It serves as a flex that our data handling is super robust.
 		* You can now store ampersands (`&`), slashes (`/`), and backward solidus (`\`) in titles and descriptions without the risk of them being lost, changed, or duplicated on (a repeated) save.
-			* Much work has been done in previous updates to prevent this issue, but we're now certain of its robustness.
+			* Much work has been done in previous updates to prevent this issue, but we're now certain this is robust.
 	* **Localization:**
 		* Repeated spacing in metadata are now replaced using the same space character inputted, instead of a default space character.
 	* **Performance:**